 Chairman of the Munich Security Conference

-Director for EU Affairs at the Office of the Prime Minister of Estonia, 2015-2016 European Young Leader
+Director for EU Affairs at the Office of the Prime Minister of Estonia and 2015-2016 European Young Leader (EYL40)

-Parliamentary State Secretary for European Affairs at the Latvian Ministry of Foreign Affairs, 2017 European Young Leader
+Parliamentary Secretary of the Latvian Ministry of Foreign Affairs, Trustee of Friends of Europe and 2017 European Young Leader (EYL40)

 Economics Professor at Sapienza University of Rome

-President Emeritus of the Notre Europe Jacques Delors Institute, former European commissioner for trade (1999–2004), former WTO director-general (2005-2013), and trustee of Friends of Europe
+President Emeritus of the Jacques Delors Institute, former Director-General of the World Trade Organisation and Friends of Europe Trustee

 Former Director General of the Commission’s External Relations Directorate

 Chairman of the Independent Social Research Foundation and Council Member of the Fondation Latsis

 Belgian Minister of State and former prime minister

 Chairman of Mediahuis, Umicore, the King Baudouin Foundation and the Rubenianum Fund